Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 3. **Risk score calculation:** Calculate a risk score for an NFT collection from the token information or by passing a token ID of an NFT on the Hedera testnet or mainnet.
 4. **Rarity score calculation:** Calculate the rarity scores for a local folder containing multiple JSON metadata files for an NFT collection.
 5. **Trait occurrence calculation:**
-6. **Hip412Validator:** A tool for validating metadata objects according to HIP-412, providing comprehensive verification of metadata compliance with the selected standard.
+6. **Hip 412 Validator:** A tool for validating metadata objects according to HIP-412, providing comprehensive verification of metadata compliance with the selected standard.
+7. **Hip 412 Metadata Builder:** Enables the creation and assembly of NFT metadata objects in a structured format and conducts instant validation within its build method, ensuring adherence to HIP-412 standards prior to deployment.
+8. **Convert CSV To Metadata Objects:** Facilitates the conversion of CSV file data into structured metadata objects, streamlining the initial stages of NFT metadata preparation.
+9. **Convert Metadata Objects to JSON Files:** Transforms validated metadata objects into JSON files, ensuring that NFT metadata is properly formatted and stored for deployment.
+10. **Prepare Metadata Objects From CSV Rows:** Processes rows of CSV data into ready to validate metadata objects, bridging the gap between raw data collection and NFT metadata standardization.

 ## Table of Contents